Swetanshu10/Finance-Tracker-console-application/README.md

     5. datetime library
     6. matplotlib library

+  # RECOMMENDED IDE- VS CODE

   # Step 1
+   Open VS code
+  # Step 2
    Install python and pip
-  # Step 2
+  # Step 3
    Create a folder/directory and cd into it
-  # Step 3 (optional)
+  # Step 4 (optional)
    Make a virtual environment (python -m venv "virtual environment name"), then activate the virtual environment, to activate on Windows type this-> "virtual environment name"\Scripts\activate
-  # Step 4
+  # Step 5
    Install all the libraries using pip
-  # Step 5
+  # Step 6
    Clone/Download this repository into the current directory
-  # Step 6
+  # Step 7
-   Type-> cd Finance-Tracker-console-application , then type-> cd source_code
+   Type-> cd Finance-Tracker-console-application ,and press Enter, then type-> cd source_code ,and press Enter
-  # step 7
+  # step 8
    type-> python main.py
    ("This will run the application in the terminal")